Protect your ASP.NET site using Passkey's via the Passwordless service

 }

 Those are the basics of adding Passkey support to your ASP.Net site using Bitwarden's Passwordless service.
-The code ends up being simple than a standard sign up and login form, and due to the nature of passkeys and WebAuthn, is also much more secure.
+The code ends up being simpler than a standard sign up and login form, and due to the nature of passkeys and WebAuthn, is also much more secure.
 These authentication methods can be used independently of each other, or a single user can have multiple authentication methods.
 It's up to you what you decide to allow the user, and how to connect their various authentication methods together.

 Personally, I'm hoping for much greater passkey support in general, so that there might be a general paradigm shift to how authentication is handled to be more secure and ultimately simply to use.